How to Get Rid of Weeds: 10 Basic Gardening Tips

 5. Mowing Your Lawn

-Mow the lawn and forget the weeds, well combined with the next step, this may be enough for lawn weeds.
+Mow the lawn and forget the weeds; combined with the next step, this may be enough for lawn weeds.
 Use a lawnmower that will help you to perform tasks efficiently and quickly.
-Make sure you have a lawnmower that is appropriate for your lawn and safe for you to use, alternatively compare lawn mowing services that will do the job for you.
+Make sure you have a lawnmower that is appropriate for your lawn and safe for you to use.

 Feed your lawn with the correct amount of nutrients.
-The lesser volume of nutrients may not help the lawn grow, however, don't fertilize too much, as over-fertilisation can Β help weeds to sprout in the yard.
+The lesser volume of nutrients may not help the lawn grow; however, don't fertilise too much, as over-fertilisation can help weeds to sprout in the yard.

 You can also buy 'Feed and weed' products that selectively kill common weeds while feeding the lawn in one easy step.